Shaker Historical Society

 Want to get into gardening?
 Don't have the right space for a garden this year?
-Consider renting one of our community garden beds on site at SHS!
-For more information and to get a rental agreement, please visit our rentals page here!
+Consider renting one of our community garden beds at SHS!
+For more information and to download a rental agreement, please visit our rentals page here!

 In a year full of great change and loss, Story Forum, Inc. and The Shaker Historical Society have partnered to unite our community around a shared history to grieve lost time together and pave the way forward with renewed hope for the future.
 The goal of this project is to connect Shaker Heights families with each other, the history of the area, and the greater Shaker community through storytelling based on The Century Garden and corresponding care, maintenance, and programming.